-You may need to be cautious about physical activity if you have symptoms, irregular heart rhythms, or changes in your heart size or function.
+If you do have symptoms or if you have irregular heart rhythms or changes in your heart size or function, you may need to be cautious about physical activity.
 But regular activity, even low-level activity such as walking, will help keep your heart healthy.
 If you want to start being more active, talk to your doctor first.
 Your doctor will help you create a safe exercise plan.

-People who have no symptoms and whose left
+If you have no symptoms and your left

-ventricle functions normally may participate in normal physical activity and
+ventricle functions normally, you can likely participate in normal physical activity and

-You should avoid isometric exercise, which is exercise that
+You may need to avoid isometric exercise, which is exercise that

 uses muscle contraction to strengthen and tone your muscles.
 Isometric exercise

 usually involves pushing against resistance, as in weight lifting.
 These types